Robert Means Thompson: Biography

+He was born in Corsica, Pennsylvania, of Protestant Scotch and Irish descent to Judge of the Jefferson County PA court John Jamison Thompson and Agnes Kennedy.

+Navy days

-He was born in Corsica, Pennsylvania, to John Jamison Thompson and Agnes Kennedy.
-He was appointed to the United States Naval Academy on 30 July 1864.
+Thompson was appointed to the United States Naval Academy on 30 July 1864.
 Graduating tenth in the class of 1868, Thompson first went to sea in Contoocook in the West Indian Squadron.
 He later served in Franklin, Richmond, and Guard of the Mediterranean Squadron; as well as in USS Wachusett and at the Naval Torpedo Station, Newport, Rhode Island.
 Commissioned ensign on 19 April 1869, and promoted to master on 12 July 1870, he resigned from the Navy on 18 November 1871, to study law in his brother's office.

+Lawyer

 After he was admitted to the Pennsylvania Bar in 1872, he was still not satisfied with his legal training so he studied law at Harvard, graduating in 1874.
 Thompson subsequently practiced law in Boston and was a member of the Boston Common Council from 1876 to 1878.
-He later became interested in mining and smelting enterprises, by which he earned his fortune.
-He was president of Orford Copper, which later merged into the International Nickel Company of Canada, of which he served as chairman.